 Developer-friendly touches.
 Screen context awareness and code syntax handling show a team that thinks about technical users.

-And if you want cloud-grade output, you do not need a subscription app for it.
-Infina's optional $10/month cloud add-on brings big cloud ASR models and cleanup by large language models via our cloud AI providers, plus more languages.
-It has its own 7-day trial, you can cancel anytime, and the app you own keeps working on-device.
+Infina's cloud is the opposite: optional, and switched on if and when you want it.
+The $9.99/month add-on brings big cloud ASR models and cleanup by large language models via our cloud AI providers, plus more languages.
+It has its own 7-day trial, you can cancel anytime, and everything keeps working on-device without it.

 Where your audio goes